Sea of Galilee: Geography

-The Sea of Galilee is situated in northeast Israel, between the Golan Heights and the Galilee region, in the Jordan Rift Valley, formed by the separation of the African and Arabian plates.
+The Sea of Galilee is situated in northeast Israel, between the Golan Heights and the Galilee region, in the Jordan Rift Valley, formed by the relative motion of the African and Arabian plates.
 Consequently, the area is subject to earthquakes, and in the past, volcanic activity.
 This is evident from the abundant basalt and other igneous rocks that define the geology of Galilee.

 Names

-The lake has been called by different names throughout its history, usually depending on the dominant settlement on its shores.
-With the changing fate of the towns, the lake's name also changed.